ceumicrodata/onboarding/_episodes/02-terminal.md

 # The most important Terminal commands
 Terminal commands can be executed by pressing enter after typing them.
 The general structure of a command is the following:
 `command <positional arguments> <optional arguments>`.
 Some commands work by themselves, while others require arguments (for example if you want to change the working directory, you have to specify the new working directory).
 Positional arguments always have to be specified, while optional arguments are, as their name suggests, optional.
-You can almost always get a detailed explanation on the positional and optional arguments by opening up the manual of the command by executing `man <command>` or by calling the command with it's help optional argument by `<command> --help` or `help <command>`
+You can almost always get a detailed explanation on the positional and optional arguments by opening up the manual of the command by executing `man <command>` or by calling the command with its help optional argument by `<command> --help` or `help <command>`

 You can find the most commonly used commands with a short description below by categories